Duvel Tripel Hop

 Duvel is traditionally brewed with two hop varieties.

 Duvel Tripel Hop is brewed with three hop varieties and each year the third hop is changed to provide its own unique taste and aroma.
 This keeps the final flavor profile surprisingly exciting for any true beer lover.
-For 2013 our brewers selected the exotic hop Sorachi Ace from Japan.
+For 2014 our brewers selected the exotic hop Mosaic from the USA.

 By using three instead of two hop varieties to brew, we obtain additional hop aromas and an increased bitterness.
-The typical Duvel palate is enriched with Sorachi Ace hops providing fresh notes of citrus and mint.
+The typical Duvel palate is enriched with Mosaic hops providing fresh notes of tropical fruit and an intriguing, blueberry flavor.

 We note that the trend towards more hoppy beers - thanks to our first brews in 2007 and 2010 - is to continue.
 This Duvel Tripel Hop will please special beer lovers, while we will continue to ensure that the intrinsic characteristics of Duvel preserved.